ZachyZhu/The-Fates/README.md

 (1) Firstly, used SMOTE and RandomOverSampler to create more samples and solved the problem of Dataset skewness.
 (2) Then, we used Principal component analysis (PCA) to reduce feature dimension.
 (3) Choose suitable ML algorithm to compute the accuracy by using cross validation, and grid search the hyperparameter.
-Below is the result of our Machine Learning algorithms:

-Figure 2.7 Machine Learning Results

 ## GUI